Ending Period Poverty: Interview With Molly Hayward, Founder Of Cora

 When I started Cora, a lifestyle brand that provides women with modern solutions to manage their periods, I thought about Purity and decided that social impact needed to be a core focus of our business model.
 Cora is a certified B-Corporation and for each month’s supply of Cora products purchased, we provide a month’s supply of pads to a girl in need.
 With the help of our incredible impact partners, Aakar Innovations and ZanaAfrica, we’ve donated 1,000,000 pads to women and girls around the world.
 We’ve also partnered with The Mile High Workshop, a job training program in the U.S. for women transitioning out of homelessness, incarceration and addiction.
 All Cora products are packaged and shipped by the inspiring women in the program who are working to rebuild their lives.

-Cora produces a clean and organic product that women can trust month after month.
+Cora produces a clean and organic product that can be trusted month after month.
 Talk to us about the dirty side of the tampon industry.
-From production materials to the tampon tax, what do you want every woman to know?
+From production materials to the tampon tax, what do you want everyone to know?

 Tampon companies aren’t currently required to disclose their ingredients and the products often contain harmful materials such as bleach, rayon and synthetics.
 They’re mostly made out of conventional cotton—the dirtiest crop in the world.
 The pesticides and insecticides applied to conventional cotton contaminate water systems and soil, poison animals, destroy ecosystems and put our health at risk.
 We believe that what you put in your body matters, which is why our products only include 100% certified organic cotton.
 Choosing products with responsible ingredients are both better for your body and for the environment.